 Football: Designing the Beautiful Game explores how design has pushed football to its technical and emotional limits, from the world's most significant stadiums to the innovative materials used in today's boots, the graphic design of team badges and the grassroots initiatives pushing back against the sport's commercialisation.
-The exhibition provides a rare insight into the people and processes that have made football what it is today.
+The exhibition will provide a rare insight into the people and processes that have made football what it is today.

-The exhibition has been produced in partnership with the National Football Museum, Manchester who have provided a wealth of significant historic exhibits.
-These are paired with contemporary design projects from across the field, including work from prominent architecture studios, major sportswear brands and renowned graphic designers.
+The exhibition will be produced in partnership with the National Football Museum, Manchester who will be providing a wealth of significant historic exhibits.
+These will be paired with contemporary design projects from across the field, including work from prominent architecture studios, major sportswear brands and renowned graphic designers.

-Divided into five chapters, the exhibition features both formal and informal design projects, showcasing the incredible relationship between football and its fans.
+Divided into five chapters, the exhibition will feature both formal and informal design projects, showcasing the incredible relationship between football and its fans.

-El Clásico at Camp Nou, 2016 EXHIBITION OVERVIEW | 4
+EI Clásico at Camp Nou, 2016 EXHIBITION OVERVIEW | 4